HelmiDev03/HMKJDIDA/README.md

 ## Configurations

-As mentioned earlier the web app requires Django 2.1 and Python 3.7.
-We have used PostGREsql database for this application.
-The version that was used in this app is PostGREsql 11 also pgAdmin version 4 is used while developing the product.
+As mentioned earlier the web app requires Django 4.1.7 and Python 3.10.5 We have used PostgreSQL 15  database for this application.
 The installed apps of the webapp as mentioned below.